-The American Cancer Society has published new guidelines that recommend doctors discuss lung cancer screening with people who meet certain criteria that put them at high risk for developing the disease.
-These high risk patients must be aged 55 to 74 years and in fairly good health, have a smoking history equivalent to a pack a day for 30 years, and currently smoke or have quit within the past 15 years.
+American Cancer Society guidelines recommend yearly lung cancer screening for people who meet certain criteria that put them at higher risk for developing the disease.
+These higher risk patients are aged 55 to 74 years and are in fairly good health, currently smoke or have quit within the past 15 years, and have a smoking history equivalent to a pack a day for 30 years.

-The guidelines were published early online January 11, 2013 in CA: A Cancer Journal for Clinicians.
+The most recent guidelines were published May 30, 2018 in CA: A Cancer Journal for Clinicians.

 The screening in the NLST was done at large teaching hospitals with access to a lot of medical specialists and comprehensive follow-up care.
 Most were National Cancer Institute cancer centers.